1,000,000 free RPC requestsJust a wallet, via x402.

 Indexers compute a per-tag distribution for any agent.
 This explorer shows each agent’s tag breakdown on its detail page.
 Consumers who only care about safety can query that sub-score directly without pulling the full history.

-The signature is the audit trail
+The client address is the audit trail

 Client feedback in a centralized database is easy to fabricate.
 A platform operator can add positive reviews, suppress negative ones, or simply delete a rating that reflects poorly on a high-value client.
 The only protection is trusting the platform.